Jamie Smart: Other comics

 Smart drew The Numskulls and Kingo Bango for the relaunched Digital Dandy until its demise.
 Smart also appeared regularly in The Beano drawing puzzle pages and took over drawing Roger the Dodger from Barrie Appleby, which as of April 2014, he no longer draws.
 He also drew a new strip for the comic called El Poco Loco in 2013.

 In 2015, Smart started to publish his megalomaniac comics on the now defunct children's social media app PopJam.
-It's unclear if the comics published were reused from the dandy or original.

 Self-published comics include Moose Kid Comics, a free online all-ages anthology.

 In October 2019, Smart's first illustrated novel, Flember: The Secret Book was released by David Fickling Books, which had previously published his collections of "Bunny VS Monkey" and "Looshkin".
 This was followed by the release of Flember: The Crystal Caves and Flember: The Glowing Skull.

-Jamie smart also wrote the webcomic "Corporate Skull, which was published on The Guardian newspaper website.
+Smart also wrote the webcomic "Corporate Skull, which was published on The Guardian newspaper website.